npro-ai/npro_manager/packages/solaris/package_generation/README.md

         winrm-config    outputs WinRM configuration to connect to the machine

     ```
-    * To build a wazuh-agent package for Solaris 10 from branch v3.9.0 sources:
+    * To build a npro-agent package for Solaris 10 from branch v3.9.0 sources:
         `# vagrant --branch-tag=v3.9.0 up solaris10`.

 3. After the virtual machine finishes generating the package you can find it in `src`.